ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Resource Types {#iana-resource}

-This registry lists the types of resources that ACME servers may list in their directory objects.
+The "ACME Resource Types" registry lists the types of resources that ACME servers may list in their directory objects.

 Template: